-These capsules are prepared from a combination of some extremely powerful herbs which have immense medicinal value because of their proven anti-inflammatory, antioxidant, anti-tumor, anti-stress, immunomodulatory, and rejuvenating properties.
+These capsules are prepared from a combination of some extremely powerful herbs.
+Which have immense medicinal value because of their proven anti-inflammatory, antioxidant, anti-tumor, anti-stress, immunomodulatory, and rejuvenating properties.
 The herbs used for preparing Stress Support capsules include: Ashwagandha (Withania Somnifera),Brahmi (Bacopa Monnieri),Tagar (Valeriana Wallichii),and Jatamansi (Nardostachys jatamansi).

-Dosage of Stress Support capsules for managing Idiopathic Intracranial Hypertension: 2 capsules with plain water, twice a day, after meals.
+The dosage of Stress Support capsules for managing Idiopathic Intracranial Hypertension: 2 capsules with plain water, twice a day, after meals.

 2. Memory Support capsules

 For preparing these capsules, a few potent herbs are used, which have the ability to enhance memory and concentration, and balance the Vata, Pitta and Kapha doshas of the body.
-The herbal components of Memory Support capsules include: Shankhpushpi (Convolvulus Pluricaulis), Licorice (Glycerrhiza Glabra), Brahmi (Bacoppa monnieri), and Vacha (Acorus calamus).
+The herbal components of Memory Support capsules include Shankhpushpi (Convolvulus Pluricaulis), Licorice (Glycerrhiza Glabra), Brahmi (Bacoppa monnieri), and Vacha (Acorus calamus).

-The use of Memory Support capsules is beneficial in managing Idiopathic Intracranial Hypertension because these capsules can relieve mental stress, improves mental capability, maintain blood pressure levels, boost memory, provide mental and physical strength to the body, treat mind disorders, improve speech coordination, improve intellect, and control anxiety.
+The use of Memory Support capsules is beneficial in managing Idiopathic Intracranial Hypertension because these capsules can relieve mental stress, improves mental capability, maintain blood pressure levels, boost memory, provide mental and physical strength to the body, treat mental disorders, improve speech coordination, improve intellect, and control anxiety.

-Dosage of Memory Support capsules for managing Idiopathic Intracranial Hypertension: 2 capsules, two times a day, with plain water, after meals.
+The dosage of Memory Support capsules for managing Idiopathic Intracranial Hypertension: 2 capsules, two times a day, with plain water, after meals.

-The standardized extract of the ‘Ashwagandha’ herb (Withania Somnifera) are used for preparing these capsules.
+The standardized extract of the ‘Ashwagandha’ herb (Withania Somnifera) is used for preparing these capsules.
 The herb is widely used in several Ayurvedic formulations because of its proven medicinal properties and its ability to enhance physical strength and provide support in relieving stress.

 Dosage of Ashwagandha capsules for managing Idiopathic Intracranial Hypertension: 2 capsules two times a day, with plain water, after meals.